pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

 ::

-    Usage: pywbemcli connection new [COMMAND-OPTIONS] NAME SERVER
+    Usage: pywbemcli connection new [COMMAND-OPTIONS] NAME uri

-      Create a new named connection from the input parameters.
+      Create a new named WBEM connection.

-      This subcommand creates and saves a new named connection from the input arguments (NAME and SERVER) and options
+      This subcommand creates and saves a new named connection from the input arguments (NAME and URI) and options

+      The new connection that can be referenced by the name argument in the future.
+This connection object is capable of managing all of the properties defined for WBEMConnections.

-      The NAME and SERVER arguments MUST exist.
+      The NAME and URI arguments MUST exist.
 They define the server uri and the unique name under which this server connection information will be stored.
       All other properties are optional.

       It does NOT automatically set the pywbemcli to use that connection.
 Use `connection select` to set a particular stored connection definition as the current connection.

-      This is the alternative means of defining a new WBEM server to be accessed to supplying the parameters on the command line. and using the connection set command to put it into the connection repository.
+      This is the alternative means of defining a new WBEM server to be accessed.
+A server can also be defined by supplying the parameters on the command line and using the `connection set` command to put it into the connection repository.

-      Defines a new connection that can be referenced by the name argument in the future.
-This connection object is capable of managing all of the properties defined for WBEMConnections.

     Options:
       -d, --default_namespace TEXT  Default Namespace to use in the target